tsliwowicz/crayon/README.md

 -------------------------

 Of course large scale definition differs from one to the next.
-Our target was a Million or more metrics per minute on 1 node.
-We were making sure we can always scale out by adding more instances.
+In crayon, your scale depends on your distribution of data, but it may reach millions of metrics per second.

 Our setup includes:
 * `NGINX` - An open source balancer layer before NodeJS running on port 60000
 * `Crayon Job Manager NodeJS` - Crayon service running on port 54320 and does aggregations
-* `Crayon NodeJS` - Crayon service running on port 54321 receives metrics from NGINX
-* `Crayon NodeJS` - Crayon service running on port 54322 receives metrics from NGINX
+* `Crayon NodeJS` - 5 Crayon services running on ports 54321-54325 receive metrics from NGINX
-* `MongoDB` - Unsharded Mongo DB with SSD storage for data files and proper indexes ensured

 ![alt tag](https://raw.github.com/shai-d/crayon/master/docs/images/Bemchmark.png)